 Is Kelingking Beach Swimmable?

-Yes, you can, which is fantastic because the water looks so inviting!
-However, be cautious the waves are VERY strong and if you are not a strong swimmer you could get swept away into the ocean.
+Yes, it is, which is fantastic because the water looks so inviting!
+However, be cautious as the waves are VERY strong and if you are not a strong swimmer you could get swept away into the ocean.

 The beach is open 24 hours a day but we recommend that you don’t stay too late for two reasons.